KoljaB/RealtimeSTT/README.md

 - **ensure_sentence_starting_uppercase** (bool, default=True): Ensures that every sentence detected by the algorithm starts with an uppercase letter.

 - **ensure_sentence_ends_with_period** (bool, default=True): Ensures that every sentence that doesn't end with punctuation such as "?", "!" ends with a period

+- **use_microphone** (bool, default=True): Usage of local microphone for transcription.
+Set to False if you want to provide chunks with feed_audio method.

 - **spinner** (bool, default=True): Provides a spinner animation text with information about the current recorder state.